tinnel123666888/OURO/README.md

 If you wish to generate the dataset on your own, you can follow the procedure outlined below after performing multi-level RPN generation and using **Qwen2-VL** for inference.
 After generating the RPNs and using Qwen2-VL to perform inference, the following steps are used to generate captions and VQA pairs:

 1. **Merge Hierarchical Captions**: After generating captions for different hierarchical levels, these captions are merged by matching key terms between parent and child captions.
-This ensures a coherent and comprehensive description that spans all levels.
+This ensures a coherent and comprehensive description that spans all levels.#### 1. **Prepare Your Data Folder Structure and JSON File**

-2. **Generate VQA Pairs**: Based on the merged caption, five VQA pairs are created.
-The prompt used to generate these pairs is as follows:
-    ```
-    Generate five questions and corresponding answers based on the provided caption, covering these aspects: Objects, Relationship, Style, Scene, and Details.
-    ```

-### How to Generate Captions and VQA Pairs:

----

-#### 1. **Prepare Your Data Folder Structure and JSON File**

 To enable hierarchical caption merging, **organize your dataset as follows**: